n0x1/Bases-Calculator/README.md

-# Binary Calculator
+# Base Changing Calculator

-This is a simple calculator I wanted to make, but in binary and vanilla js as a challenge.
+This is a simple calculator I wanted to make, but accepting different bases and vanilla js as a challenge.